thanhtam-h/soem-w5500-rpi/README.md

 # soem-w5500-rpi
 Opensource realtime EtherCAT master for Raspberry pi

+If you are looking for a **hard-realtime EtherCAT** solution for Raspberry pi, this is the only place you have it.
 All guides are available at http://www.simplerobot.net/

 **HARDWARE:**
 + Raspberry pi 2&3